Fake debt collectors call people and try to trick them into paying up for expired or even entirely nonexistent "phantom" debts.

-Unpaid debts can drag down your credit score leading to fewer options when you need a personal loan, leaving you stuck with short-term no credit check loans and bad credit loans like payday loans, cash advances, and title loans.
+Unpaid debts can drag down your credit score leading to fewer options when you need a personal loan.
 Plus, it’s likely that additional penalties and fees that could be attached to those unpaid debts.

 But much worse than dealing with a legitimate debt collector is accidentally falling for a scammer pretending to be a legit collector.
 That’s how you end up forking over hundreds or even thousands of dollars and coming away with absolutely nothing to show for it!